 Fast acting aerosols using pyrethrins will kill silverfish on contact.
 This method of control should be used with others because it will not control the silverfish over a long period of time.
 Aerosols work well when the silverfish are in areas that you can easily reach, and you want the job done quickly.

 For home pest control products that you can trust, Harris is the answer.
-Harris is America’s oldest EPA registered brand and has been helping homeowners get rid of pests since 1922.
+Integrated Pest Management includes different techniques that include prevention, and control of silverfish.
+When you use the recommended Harris products in their specifically targeted areas, then you will get rid of silverfish in your home.
+Trust the Experts, Harris is America’s oldest EPA registered brand and has been helping homeowners get rid of pests since 1922.
 Take back your home, and join the Harris family today!